canro91/canro91.github.io/_posts/2020-11-26-PreviousBranchGit.md

 ---
 layout: post
-title: TIL&colon; Go to the previous branch in Git
+title: "TIL: Go to the previous branch in Git"
 tags: todayilearned git
 ---